 Video Off After

-N/A The system BIOS will never turn off the screen.
-Suspend The screen is off when the system is in the Suspend Standby mode.
-The screen is off when the system is in the Standby mode.
+- Suspend The screen is off when the system is in the Suspend mode. - Standby The screen is off when the system is in the Standby mode. - Doze The screen is off when the system is in the Doze mode.